 - Prepare for the Unexpected

 - Review Online Resources

 The University’s International SOS membership number is 11BSGC000067.
 Use this to login to the International SOS website or use when contacting International SOS by phone (in the US, the number is 1.215.942.8226).
 Travelers should carry the International SOS membership card while traveling.
 The card includes important contact information, including phone numbers for the four International SOS call centers.
-Obtain an International SOS card from the Office of Internationalization or print a card from the International SOS website.
+Obtain an International SOS card by printing a card from the International SOS website.

 Travelers can use the International SOS website to view country guides and online medical and security reports, and sign up for email alerts, which can provide helpful emergency information while traveling.
 Travelers can also call the International SOS Assistance Center at no cost for pre-travel information.
 A free International SOS phone consultation presents an opportunity to gain familiarity with the services available while traveling internationally.

 Before calling International SOS, make a list of relevant questions about health, safety, and travel to countries where travel will occur.
 Suggested topics to cover include:

 - Traveling with prescription medications, including customs requirements

 - Traveling with a pre-existing medical condition and physician recommendations